williamholland/LibreOfficeBASICexamples/README.md

 Once you're in the BASIC IDE, goto `Tools > Macros > Organize Macros > Basic` to create new libraries and modules.

+## API Reference

+I've found the best thing to do is

+1. find the Type of what you want to know interface for using breakpoints
+2. google it
+3. click the link docs.libreoffice.org link
+   1. e.g. for a paragraph object the inspector tells you it's SwXParagraph so go to https://docs.libreoffice.org/sw/html/classSwXParagraph.html

 ## Debugging

 I've found the best way to debug is to use breakpoints then type the name of the marker you're looking for in 'Watch:'